 What type of debt solutions can I get help for through the National Debtline?

 You could get help for a number of debt solutions.
-However, they will be suggested to you after analysing your debts and financial situation.
+A solution will be suggested to you after analysing your debts and financial situation.

 I will list them down for you.

 - Minimal Asset Protection

 - Debt Arrangement Scheme (DAS)

 Your advisor could ask you to submit documentations to thoroughly analyse your individual case.

 What if I am not satisfied with the advice I got through the National Debtline?